weidengeist/Willowbot/README.md

 ### 4.1 Accessing custom modules: the `function` key

 Calling one of the routines provided by your custom module is achieved by using the `function` key in your command definition.
-The value for that key is a string with the routine name and the passed parameters where necessary.
+The value for that key is a list of strings with the routine names and the passed arguments where necessary.
+Those routines are processed in the same order as they appear in the list.
 Since writing your own modules requires profound knowledge in Python programming, it is considered a technique for experienced users.
 Please be aware of that if you want to extend Willowbot.

 ### 4.2 `poll` module